Security Incident Reports: DDoS and TYPO3

 DDoS Post-Mortem

-DDoS attacks leave no files on hard drives – the analysis relies exclusively on log data from network devices and filtering providers.
+DDoS attacks leave no files on disk, so the analysis relies entirely on log data from network devices and filtering providers.

 DDoS Metrics

-Different metrics reveal different vulnerabilities.
-An attack with low bandwidth but an extremely high packet rate can be more devastating than a pure data flood attack.
+Different metrics reveal different weaknesses.
+An attack with low bandwidth but an extremely high packet rate can be more devastating than a pure data flood.

 MetricUnitTargeted Bottleneck